 Kerala, also known as ‘God’s Own Country’ is one of the top tourist destinations of India, and Kovalam undoubtedly its cleanest and most famous beach.
-Situated on the Malabar Coast with the backdrop of the Arabian Sea, its picturesque beaches and serenity makes it a popular holiday getaway for city dwellers.
-Looking down from the aeroplane as it descends, the view of the lush greenery below enveloped by coconut palm trees is just magical.
-An interesting Kovalam trip lay ahead of us.
+It is situated on the Malabar Coast with the backdrop of the Arabian Sea.
+The picturesque beach and it is calm & peaceful.
+It is a popular holiday getaway for city dwellers.
+The view of the lush greenery enveloped by coconut palm trees is just magical.
+An interesting Kovalam trip lies ahead .

 Beaches in Kovalam

-Kovalam is a calm, peaceful and a clean city, with friendly locals always ready to strike a conversation.
-The three crescent shaped, adjacent beaches being the heart and soul of the place.
-The most popular and southern most is the Lighthouse beach named after the charming old lighthouse located here, next to this is the `Hawa Beach’ which is one of the cleanest.
-A rocky hill separates the Hawa beach from the third beautiful beach – the Ashoka beach.
+Kovalam is a calm, peaceful and a clean town with friendly locals always keen to strike a conversation.
+The three crescent shaped beaches are the heart and soul of the place.
+However,the most popular is the Lighthouse beach .
+It is named after the charming old lighthouse located closeby.
+Further, next to this beach is the `Hawa Beach’ which is one of the cleanest.
+A rocky hill separates the Hawa beach from the third beautiful beach ,known as the Ashoka beach.

-The famous luxury hotel, Leela Kempinsiky is located on the hilly cliff of the Ashoka Beach.
-Treated like royalty on reaching this resort on the sea, as soon as we alighted at the magnificent lobby, smiling hostesses greeted us with exotic drinks and fragrant wet napkins, which rejuvenated us instantly.
-The first view of the sea from the lounge is simply awesome.
-The hotel stands on the rocky high cliff, with the mighty sea below as it splashes against the huge boulders.
-Kovalam beach is supposed to be one of the cleanest beaches in India, attracting a lot of foreign tourists.
-It was rightly so pristine with its bluish-green waters .
+The famous luxury hotel, Leela Kempinsiky is located on a hilly cliff of the Ashoka Beach.
+You will be treated like royalty on reaching this resort on the sea.
+Above all , as soon as you enter the magnificent lobby, smiling hostesses will greet you with exotic drinks and fragrant wet napkins.
+However, the first view of the sea from the lounge is simply awesome.
+The hotel stands on a high rocky cliff.
+In other words ,one can hear the mighty sea below as it splashes against the huge boulders.
+It was rightly so pristine with its bluish-green waters.Further, the Kovalam beach is supposed to be one of the cleanest beaches in India,. attracting a lot of foreign tourists.

 What to do in Kovalam Beach?